Keyboard shortcuts

 peer.name

-Receiver Peer · Returns any
+Receiver Peer · Returns string?

 The remote party’s display name, or () if absent.